Nominations are closed.

 The Emerging Leader Abie Award in Honor of Denice Denton recognizes a junior faculty member for high-quality research and significant positive impact on diversity.
 Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
-The award includes a prize of $7,000.
+The award also includes a cash prize of $10,000.

 The Emerging Leader Abie Award honors the life and career of Professor Denice Denton (1959 – 2006), an engineering faculty member and the first female dean of a school of engineering in a major U.S. research university.
 She worked throughout her life to give minorities a voice, make engineering attractive to women and minorities, strongly promote diversity in higher education, and help many break barriers and find their path in life.